not-jakob/blog_builder/README.md

+> [!NOTE]
+> You need to have access to the jai compiler in order to use this program.

 # BlogBuilder

 This is a simple ~400 line program that puts different html snippets together to build a blog.

 ## Folder structure:
 The program expects an `in` folder and will create an `out` folder where the final blog will be placed.
-In general every folder in `in` will be copied to the `out` folder.
+In general, every folder in `in` will be copied to the `out` folder.
 However, there are some special folders and files inside `in` that the program will look for:

 ### Root Folder
 In the root folder you can create any files that you want to be at the root of your website, like a homepage for example.
 Together